-Along the way we passed different flats which, with the exception of the towns nearby the Colorado river, were mostly desert-like and especially in Arizona (not necessarily landscape-wise, but also in terms of isolation there is land, land, land as far as the eyes can see.)
-We stopped, literally in the middle of nowhere, for our first lunch in our RV right next to a building shaped like a giant golf ball.
-At first we thought it was some sort of creative space or store open to the public, but it’s a private residence that has small UFOs, space shuttles and unicorns all over for garden decor.
+Along the way we passed different flats which, with the exception of the towns near the Colorado river, were mostly desert-like, especially in Arizona (not necessarily landscape-wise, but also in terms of isolation there is land, land, land as far as the eyes can see).
+For our first lunch in our RV, we stopped in the middle of nowhere, and parked right next to a building shaped like a giant golf ball.
+At first, we thought it was some sort of creative space or store open to the public, but it was actually a private residence boasting small UFOs, space shuttles, and unicorns as garden decor.
 The real store sits in a trailer and has all Area 55 paraphernalia.
 We wondered why everything UFOs is so big in this state and we came to the conclusion that some areas resemble the surface of the moon or Mars, making them a desirable place for ET’s landing!
 Ah, just kidding!

-We turned onto Route 66 from Highway 40 (about 100 miles into Arizona) to experience some of the “On the Road” thrill.
-We stopped in Seligman, a fun town that could easily be the right setting for a David Lynch/Spaghetti Western movie!
-Seligman doesn’t have more than twenty buildings on each side of the road; some of them are colorful and filled with all sort of tacky souvenirs and vintage classics, other ones are so dusty and run down that you’d expect some old drunk cowboys emerging and cause trouble at any time of the day!
+About 100 miles into Arizona, we took Route 66 from Highway 40 in order to experience some of the “On the Road” thrill.
+We stopped in Seligman, a fun town that could easily be the right setting for a David Lynch/Spaghetti Western movie.
+Seligman doesn’t have more than 20 buildings on each side of the road; some of them are colorful and filled with all sort of tacky souvenirs and vintage classics, other ones are so dusty and run down that you’d expect some old drunk cowboys emerging and cause some trouble at any time of the day.

 Williams is only about 40 minutes away from Seligman and still on Route 66, but couldn’t be more different.
-It’s a picturesque mountain town with still all the Western charm (a rodeo performance was on the way when we pulled into town) but more polished and touristy.
-Each side of the street is decorated with flowers and flashy neon signs, cute restaurants and it has at least a dozen of different stores which carry the Route 66 paraphernalia, but also tons of native American and Arizona art.
-Since Williams is the very last before the Grand Canyon, we decided to check into an RV camping ground here.
+It’s a picturesque mountain town with an Old West charm (a rodeo performance was on the way when we pulled into town), but overall more polished and touristy.
+Each side of the street is decorated with flowers and flashy neon signs; there are cute restaurants and at least a dozen of different stores carrying Route 66 paraphernalia and tons of native American and Arizona art.
+Since Williams is the very last town before the Grand Canyon, we decided to spend the night here and check into an RV camping ground.